pythtb/pythtb/docs/source/install.rst

 If you don't have Python 3.10 or higher, you can follow the instructions in :ref:`Installing or upgrading Python <install-python>` to install or upgrade.
+If you are unfamiliar with Python or are not sure whether Python and the needed Python modules are installed on your system, see our :doc:`python introduction <resources>`.

 Dependencies
 ------------